 With ScheduleOnce, you can automatically distribute bookings to Team members according to rules you define.
 Rules can be defined for Master pages using Rule-based assignment, and can either be Dynamic or Static.

-TipWe recommend that when you create a new Rule-based assignment Master page, you always use Dynamic rather than Static rules.
+TipWe recommend that when you create a new Master page using Rule-based assignment, you always use Dynamic rather than Static rules.
 Dynamic rules give you more flexibility, allowing you to create rules and associations that can be different for each one of your Master pages.

 In this article, you'll learn about using Dynamic rules.